crystallabs/virtualtime/README.md

 called an "Item" not to imply any particular type or purpose (e.g. a task, event, recurring appointment, reminder, etc.)

-An item has an absolute start and end VirtualTime, a list of VirtualTimes on which it is considered "on" (i.e. active, due, scheduled), a list of VirtualTimes on which it is specifically "omitted" (i.e. "not on", like on weekends, individual holidays dates, or certain times of day),
+An Item has: an absolute start and end VirtualTime, a list of VirtualTimes on which it is considered "on" (i.e. active, due, scheduled), a list of VirtualTimes on which it is specifically "omitted" (i.e. "not on", like on weekends, individual holidays dates, or certain times of day),